 Your new lender will need to carry out a valuation on your home and make a formal remortgage or loan offer.
 This is then sent to your instructed solicitor and they will go through the lenders requirements and any stipulated requirements will be discussed with you.

-You must only sign the mortgage documents when you are satisfied with the details and that your solicitor has advised that you have satisfied the lender's requirements.
+You must only sign the mortgage documents when you are satisfied with the details and that you have satisfied the lender's requirements.